Master of Arts in Counseling Psychology

 Does this program prepare students for licensure in the mental health field?

-USM’s program offers the coursework needed to pursue licensure as a Professional Counselor (LPC) in Missouri or a Masters Level Psychologist (LMLP) in Kansas.
-Students wishing to pursue licensure as a LPC in Missouri complete the counseling track, which is 48 credit hours and includes a six-credit practicum.
-Students wishing to pursue licensure as a LMLP in Kansas complete the counseling track as well as additional coursework offered through the University of Saint Mary.
-These students complete 60 graduate credits including a 15-credit practicum.
+USM’s program offers the coursework needed to pursue licensure as a Professional Counselor (LPC) in Missouri or Kansas, or for licensure as a Masters Level Psychologist (LMLP) in Kansas.
+Students wishing to pursue licensure as a LPC in Missouri complete a program which is 48 credit hours and includes a six-credit practicum.
+Students wishing to pursue licensure as a LPC or LMLP in Kansas complete a program which is 60 credit hours including a 15-credit hour practicum.
 The USM program does not guarantee licensure, which is granted by the individual states.